Saniyakubu/Saniyakubu/README.md

 ## I'm a Front-end Developer,

 - 👨‍🏫 I love learning new things, especially coding.
-- 🏆 Goal: To become the mentor I wish I had when I was starting out.
+- 🏆 Goal: To become the mentor I wish I had when I was starting out
 - 📫 Reach me by email **ysani095@gmail.com**
 - ⚡ Motto: Persistence leads to success